-If you have just compared car insurance quotes and purchased a new policy through a different car insurance company, you need to notify your current carrier that you are canceling your old one.
+Once you compare car insurance quotes and purchase a new policy through a different car insurance company, you need to notify your current carrier that you are canceling your old one.

 You should not simply let it lapse.